tylerjgreen22/bvt-flashcards-server/README.md

 Ex: https://bvtflashcardsserver.fly.dev/api/sets?orderBy=Recent&search=CSS

-Gets all sets with CSS in title and ordered by recent
+Gets all sets with CSS in title and ordered by recent, default pagination is 10 results per page

 ## /flashcards/{setId}